-It would be illogical for the Commission not to act, given that the purpose of the criminal proceedings - ascertaining individual criminal responsibility - differs from the Commission's mandate to assess the legality of State aid.
-The Commission is not required to wait for the outcome of national investigations, nor would such a delay be justified.
-On the contrary, it must carry out its own autonomous assessment within the scope of its competence, as postponing action or deferring to criminal proceedings would amount to an abdication of its institutional responsibilities.
-The mere existence of criminal investigations, in itself, should prompt the Commission to open a formal investigation of its own, within the limits of its jurisdiction.
+The new information referred to in recitals 12 to 15 relates to C ongoing judicial proceedings and, as such, should be C considered sub judice.
+1 Nonetheless, these proceedings demonstrate the existence of s sufficient elements, that it would be unreasonable to disregard, f or the DG Comp to open a formal investigation under Article 1 2(1) of Council Regulation (EU) 2015/1589, with a view to a assessing a potential violation of State aid rules.
+The fact that r national judicial authorities have deemed it necessary to i nvestigate a potential breach of criminal law linked to the s ame facts underscores their seriousness.
+I t would be illogical for the Commission not to act, given that t he purpose of the criminal proceedings - ascertaining i ndividual criminal responsibility - differs from the (Commission's mandate to assess the legality of State aid.
+7 The Commission is not required to wait for the outcome of r national investigations, nor would such a delay be justified.
+(On the contrary, it must carry out its own autonomous a assessment within the scope of its competence, as postponing a action or deferring to criminal proceedings would amount to a an abdication of its institutional responsibilities.
+1 The mere existence of criminal investigations, in itself, should I prompt the Commission to open a formal investigation of its own, within the limits of its jurisdiction.
 Moreover, the powers of the Commission to recover aid are subject to a limitation period of ten years.
-The limitation period begins on the day on which the unlawful aid is awarded to the beneficiary (August 2017, for MPS State aid approved with Decision C(2017)4690 final (July 4, 2017)).
-Any action taken by the Commission with regard to the unlawful aid interrupts the limitation period and each interruption shall start time running afresh.
-The limitation period shall be suspended for as long as the decision of the Commission is the subject of proceedings pending before the Court of Justice of the European Union (as per Art.
+The limitation period begins on the day on which the unlawful hid is awarded to the beneficiary (August 2017, for MPS State aid approved with Decision C(2017)4690 final (July 4, 2017)).
+Any action taken by the Commission with regard to the inlawful aid interrupts the limitation period and each nterruption shall start time running afresh.
+The limitation period shall be suspended for as long as the lecision of the Commission is the subject of proceedings pending before the Court of Justice of the European Union (as per Art.
 17 of Council Regulation (EU) 2015/1589 of 13 July 2015 laying down detailed rules for the application of Article 108 of the Treaty on the Functioning of the European Union (codification)).
-For this additional reason and being fully aware of the existence of parallel criminal proceedings, DG Comp should suspend the statute of limitations and initiate its own assessments.
+For this additional reason and being fully aware of the existence of parallel criminal proceedings, DG Comp (also upon solicitation by AGCM) should suspend the statute of limitations and initiate its own assessments.
 These assessments do not concern the commission of potential crimes (a task for the judicial authorities) but focus on evaluating the new evidence acquired (recitals 1-11) to ascertain any violations under EU State aid law.

-ADDITIONAL ALLEGED BREACHES Based on the new evidence, it appears that: - MPS, from 2012 to 2017, did not comply with it fulfils the 4.5% Pillar 1 CET1 and 8% Pillar 1 Total capital requirement established in Article 92 of the CRR 66 . - MPS, from 2012 to 2017, did not comply with CRD IV^{67} , Art.74 which requires banks to have in place processes to identify, manage, monitor and report the risks they are or might be exposed to, adequate internal control mechanisms, including sound administration and accounting procedures.
+ADDITIONAL ALLEGED BREACHES Based on the new evidence, it appears that: - MPS, from 2012 to 2017, did not comply with it fulfils the 4.5% Pillar 1 CET1 and 8% Pillar 1 Total capital requirement established in Article 92 of the CRR 66 . - MPS, from 2012 to 2017, did not comply with CRD IV 67 , Art.74 which requires banks to have in place processes to identify, manage, monitor and report the risks they are or might be exposed to, adequate internal control mechanisms, including sound administration and accounting procedures.
 This includes processes in order to identify impaired and defaulted exposures as defined by IAS 39 and CRR 178.
-SSM regulation art.16, para 2 lit.d, entitles ECB to require institutions to apply a specific provisioning policy or treatment of assets in terms of own funds requirements. - MPS, from 2012 to 2017, did not comply with International Accounting Standards (IAS 1, IAS 8 and IAS 39) 68 .
-Measure 2 Preliminarily, we note that Measure 2 was not notified by the State to the DG Comp as State aid - presumably relying on representations leading to the determination that it did not constitute State aid 69 .
-This appears to be contradicted by the following evidence: 1. the press release issued by MPS on June 29, 2020 (MPS, Annex 10.149) The evidence indicates that MPS, then 68,24% controlled by the MEF, entered into an agreement to sell a euro 3,6 billion portfolio of non-performing loans to a company (AMCO) fully owned by the MEF (MPS, Annex 10.149).
+SSM regulation art.16, para 2 lit.d, entitles ECB to require institutions to apply a specific provisioning policy or treatment of assets in terms of own funds requirements. requiremento.